 The sector risk classification for Finance & Banking is Very High, reflecting the reality that errors in AI-driven financial decisions can cause significant consumer harm and trigger both state AI law and federal ECOA/FCRA liability.
 Fair lending laws plus state AI requirements.
 AI credit decisions need documented bias testing.
 In Nevada, businesses that process financial records, credit histories, and transaction data through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller finance & banking businesses should not assume they are below the regulatory threshold.

 The most effective starting point for finance & banking businesses in Nevada is an AI inventory: a documented list of every AI system in use, the decisions it influences, and whether those decisions affect individuals in ways the law covers.
 From there, companies typically need written disclosure notices, a designated internal owner for AI compliance, and a regular review cadence to track the technology and regulatory landscape as both continue to evolve.
 Disclosure and documentation requirements are often achievable in a matter of weeks; technical controls around bias testing and impact assessment require longer runway.
-Given Nevada's deadline of October 1, 2026, the time to begin is now.
+Given Nevada's deadline of N/A, the time to begin is now.

 Nevada Finance & Banking deep dive